 An organisation is only as good as its employees.
-And ensuring that both your current and potential employees view your company in a positive light is vital to talent retention and productivity.
+Ensuring that both your current and potential employees view your company in a positive light is vital to talent recruitment, retention and productivity.

 Putting your staff first is not just the right thing to do, it makes business sense.
 A recent Gartner survey found that 64% of HR leaders are making employee experience a bigger priority as we emerge from the coronavirus pandemic and return to work.
-And one key way to improve employee experience is by investing the right technology.
+Elisabeth Joyce, vice president of advisory in the Gartner HR practice, noted that “the return to the workplace is not just an operational challenge, it’s a human challenge".

 This does, however, add a new level of complexity to ensuring good employee experience.
 You can’t simply rely on piling on a load of benefits centred on the office – like a free lunch or well-designed meeting rooms – you instead need to think carefully about how you can create a good and equal experience for employees, no matter where or how they work.
 This means ensuring you have excellent lines of communication with all staff, and that those working remotely feel as connected and part of the team as those working on site.
 Can you make perks more flexible so that remote workers can benefit from them?
 Are you ensuring all of your staff have the right tech support?